 HRSA at USCA 2016

-At USCA 2016, HRSA staff presented 11 sessions, including a HRSA Pathway track, and collaborated on other Pathways, including a handful of Secretary's Minority AIDS Initiative Fund (SMAIF) sessions.
-HRSA happenings at USCA 2016 are presented on this page and include session slides, an AIDS.Gov Facebook Live interview, and a USCA 2016 program book welcome (to your right) and message to attendees from Dr. Laura Cheever (see below).
+At USCA 2016, HRSA staff presented 11 sessions, including a HRSA Pathway track, and collaborated on a handful of Secretary's Minority AIDS Initiative Fund (SMAIF) sessions.
+HRSA happenings at USCA 2016 are presented on this page and include session slides, an HIV.gov Facebook Live interview, and a USCA 2016 program book welcome (to your right) and message to attendees from Dr. Laura Cheever (see below).

 The Ryan White HIV/AIDS Program (RWHAP) is a diverse and multi-layered program, suggesting that any series of presentations is going to be hard to summarize.
 However, there were a set of commonalities across HRSA's presentations: